mozilla/ichnaea/docs/usage.rst

 .. _usage:

 =================
-Using the service
+Using the Service
 =================

-You can either use the service directly via the HTTP service APIs or you can use one of the existing clients or integrations.
+You can either use the service directly via the HTTP service APIs or you can use one of the existing apps or integrations.

 HTTP API